WASHINGTON (AP) — U.S. factories rebounded in November from Superstorm Sandy, boosting production of cars, equipment and appliances.

-The Federal Reserve says factory output increased 1.1 percent in November from October.
+The Federal Reserve said Friday that factory output increased 1.1 percent in November from October.
 That offset a 1 percent decline in the previous, which was blamed on the storm.

 Total industrial output at factories, mines and utilities rose also rose 1.1 percent last month.